akupaloheimo/Risti_Nolla/README.md

 Work in progress...

-A multiplayer tick tak toe with a chat
+A multiplayer tick tak toe with a chat feature

 some issues still presist